matthew-robertson/Useful_things/I Learned Something Today/Literature.md

 ## Commercial Fiction
 1. [The Boy in the Striped Pyjamas](https://en.wikipedia.org/wiki/The_Boy_in_the_Striped_Pyjamas#Educational_implications) has had a pretty disastrous impact on history education.
 A [twitter thread](https://twitter.com/gwenckatz/status/1487530360703361024) goes into some details.
 One of note is the use of a non-Jewish perspective as the narrator.
 1. The author of The Boy in the Striped Pyjamas is the same dumb-ass who included [Legend of Zelda ingredients](https://twitter.com/DanaSchwartzzz/status/1290099395220799488?ref_src=twsrc%5Etfw) in his historical fiction.
 A paragon of research.
+1. The [Lensman series](https://en.wikipedia.org/wiki/Lensman_series) is a series of Sci-fi novels by E.E.
+"Doc" Smith.
+The Green Lantern Crops appears to be quite similar to the Lensmen, and though the original editor denied any connection explicit references have since been made.

 ## Poetry
 1. Poetry's *about* [playing with language](https://youtu.be/arE2yyQe1PY).